- Main

 5 Knowledge Monetization Models

-Subscription — monthly payment for access to a course library.
+Subscription — monthly payment for access to a course library or updated content.
 Creates predictable revenue (MRR).
 Range: $9–$49/mo.

 Tiered model — 3 levels: basic (video only), standard (+ feedback), premium (+ mentorship).
-Most effective for the majority of online schools.
+The most effective model for most online schools — a fit for every budget.

 Freemium — free mini-course, paid full access.
-Low entry barrier, but requires quality free content.
+Low entry barrier, but requires quality free content that hooks.

 Starter Price Formula